austinvhuang/openmemex/README.md

 First build the wasm artifact:

 ```
-cd frontend-rs
+cd frontend
 make
 ```

-This creates `wasm_bg.wasm` in the `frontend-rs/static` directory.
-The `frontend-rs/static` is hosted by the servant server.
+This creates `wasm_bg.wasm` in the `frontend/static` directory.
+The `frontend/static` is hosted by the servant server.

 Setup environment variables with `source setenv` if you haven't already and start the server: